 How to Become an Electrical Inspector

-About 68% of construction and building inspectors now have at least some college education, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov; 26% have bachelor's degrees.
+About 42% of construction and building inspectors had at least some college education, according to the O*NET OnLine in 2010; 25% had bachelor's degrees.
 While there is no standard path into the field, an electrical inspector needs to have a thorough knowledge of electricity, electronics and codes, an electrician background, or a 2-year or 4-year college degree, often incorporating courses in electrical wiring, carpentry and architectural drawing.
 Some states require licenses or certificates, such as those offered by the International Association of Electrical Inspectors (IAEI).